-- 9.1 Having regard to the functions performed by the members of the Committee in addition to their functions as directors in relation to the activities of the Committee, and pursuant to the specific power conferred upon the Board by the constitution of the Company, members of the Committee may be paid such special remuneration in respect of their appointment, as shall be fixed by the Board. - 9.2 The Chairperson of the Committee shall, in addition to his or her remuneration as member, receive further sum as determined by the Board - 9.3 Such special remuneration shall be in addition to the fees payable to directors.
+- 9.1 Having regard to the functions performed by the members of the Committee in addition to their functions as directors in relation to the activities of the Committee, and pursuant to the specific power conferred upon the Board by the constitution of the Company, members of the Committee may be paid such special remuneration in respect of their appointment, as shall be fixed by the Board. - 9.2 The Chairperson of the Committee shall, in addition to his or her remuneration as member, receive a further sum as determined by the Board, in view of the additional responsibilities as Chairperson and of the amount of time involved in carrying out his or her duties. - 9.3 Such special remuneration shall be in addition to the fees payable to directors.